-List of Pre – WWII packs and Agreements with Hitler’s Germany
+List of Pre – WWII pacts and Agreements with Hitler’s Germany

 Invasion of Czechoslovakia by Poland, Germany and Hungary in October 1938.

 Did the Soviet Union Invade Poland in September 1939?

 “No doubt a big reason for this falsehood is this: Britain and France did sign a Nonaggression Pact with Hitler that “partitioned” another state — Czechoslovakia.
 That was the Munich Agreement of September 30, 1938.

 Poland too took part in the “partition” of Czechoslovakia too.
 Poland seized a part of the Cieszyn area of Czechoslovakia, even though it had only a minority Polish population.
 This invasion and occupation was not even agreed upon in the Munich Agreement.
 But neither France nor Britain did anything about it.

 Hitler seized the remaining part of Czechoslovakia in March 1939.
 This had not been foreseen in the Munich Agreement.
 But Britain, France, and Poland did nothing about it.”

 By September 17, 1939, when Soviet troops crossed the border, the Polish government had ceased to function.
 The fact that Poland no longer had a government meant that Poland was no longer a state.